yagodorea/katana/README.md

 - [X] GPU-rendered visualizer built on `eframe` and `glow`
 - [ ] :loading: Calculate travel moves and segment connections
     - [X] Fix issue where all layer travels start from 0,0
+- [ ] Horizontal slider
 - [ ] G-code export
 - [ ] Add more infill patterns
+- [ ] Add support for supports
+- [ ] Retraction
+- [ ] Seam placement
+- [ ] Skirts
+- [ ] Brims
+- [ ] Prime tower

 ### Rendering performance improvements
-- [X] Implement instanced rendering to avoid loading 20gb of triangle meshes into memory
+- [X] ~Implement instanced rendering to avoid loading 20gb of triangle meshes into memory~
-- [X] Use impostor rendering to render instances with 1 quad each instead of tens of vertices
+- [X] ~Use impostor rendering to render instances with 1 quad each instead of tens of vertices~
+- [X] Migrate renderer to WebGPU!
+    - [X] Implement wgpu performance improvements

 ### Rendering quality improvements
 - [X] Rendering toolpaths with thickness
 - [X] Fix bug where filaments are clipped by next layer
 - [X] Hide tube insides with ball geometry
-    - [ ] Fix issue where smooth curves look like a bunch of balls
+    - [X] Fix issue where smooth curves look like a bunch of balls
+    - [X] Replace tubes with rhombuses following Bambu approach